pyflies/pyflies/docs/types-expressions.md

 ### if

-This expression is used to provide a value that depend on a condition.
+An expression used to provide a value that depend on a condition.
 For example:

     left if cue_pos == right else right